 The CWB (Canadian Welding Bureau) is an organization for firms involved in welding steel structures.

 The TSSA (Technical Standards & Safety Authority) regulates the certification of occupations restrained under the Act and helps ensure all certification programs are responsive to enterprise needs through a TCAB (Training and Certification Advisory Board)

 I-CAR-certified people have attained and maintained a particular level of training in collision repair.

 This certification signifies that your firm is committed to public safety and quality.

 Many people interested in skilled trades worry their futures are in danger due to progressing technology in their enterprise.
-Nonetheless, when it comes to welding, there is nothing but possibility and growth.
-The international welding market size is anticipated to reach USD 48.16 billion by 2026.
-Although there is definitely automation in welding and it only stands to increase sales opportunities.
-Thus there is an increased demand for welders.
-Because demand will continue to thrive, future welders will be acquainted with operating automated systems using highly productive welding procedures instead of becoming obsolete.
+Nonetheless, when it comes to welding, there is nothing but possibilities and growth.
+The international welding market is anticipated to reach USD 48.16 billion by 2026.
+Automation in welding stands to increase sales opportunities.
+As a result, there is an increased demand for welders.
+Because demand will continue to thrive, future welders can operate automated systems using highly effective welding procedures.